nowucca/aitools-llm-proxy/README.md

-# capture the idea we are a reverse proxy for OpenAI
+# A reverse proxy for OpenAI API

 This is a reverse proxy for OpenAI, and supports chunked as well as non-chunked responses.
-This lets us handle the chunked responses from OpenAI, and also lets us use the asynchronous OpenAI API from the client application.
+This lets us handle the chunked responses from OpenAI, and also lets us use the asynchronous OpenAI API from the client application as well as inside this proxy.

 ## Installation